DISTINGUISHING BETWEEN FACT AND OPINION

 It may also be a useful exercise for students to look back over their opinions at the end of the topic.
 Have they changed their opinion in any areas of the topic?
 Why did they change, or maintain, their opinion?
 This can work as a great review activity to wrap things up.

-Newspaper editorials can be a superb resource for students to practice recognizing fact and opinion.
+Newspaper editorials can be a superb resource for students to practice recognizing facts and opinions.
 They are filled with the editor’s opinions on the issues of the day, intermingled with facts that are selected to support that opinion.

 First, give students copies of a newspaper editorial.
 Then, working in pairs, have students go through the editorial identifying the facts by underlining them and the opinions by highlighting.
 Remind them to look for the signal words we covered earlier to help identify facts and opinions.